Newly diagnosed ALK+ mNSCLC

 What should I avoid while taking ALECENSA?

-Avoid spending time in the sunlight during treatment with ALECENSA and for 7 days after the final dose of ALECENSA.
-You may burn more easily and get severe sunburns.
-Use sunscreen and lip balm with SPF 50 or greater to help protect against sunburn.
+Avoid spending time in the sunlight during treatment with ALECENSA and for 7 days after the last dose of ALECENSA.
+Your skin may be sensitive to the sun (photosensitivity) and you may burn more easily and get severe sunburns.
+Use sun protecting measures, such as sunscreen and lip balm with an SPF 50 or greater to help protect against sunburn.

 What are the possible side effects of ALECENSA?